Does your child feel like a victim?

-A drama triangle occurs when there are three people taking the roles of victim, persecutor and rescuer.
-As the drama unfolds the roles change as they move around the triangle.
+A drama triangle occurs with three people: the role of victim, persecutor and rescuer.
+As the drama unfolds, the roles change as the individuals move around the triangle.

 Let’s start with the central role - the victim, sometimes called “poor me”.
-The victim comes about as a result of other people or situations (persecutor) acting upon them, and you feel you can’t do anything about it.
+The victim evolves as a result of other people or situations (persecutor) acting upon them, and they feel helpless to change or defend their situation.
 It can be a person, teacher, sibling, someone in the playground etc. It could be a condition such as ADHD, Autism etc or a disability.
 Different children will experience the same situation in life but how they respond is what makes the difference.
 They are only a ‘victim’ if they choose to be.

 - Fight – they become the persecutor